Cellular Optimization

 - When a booster amplifies a signal, it is also amplifying noise.

-- They can not tap into the power of MIMO - or multiple in and multiple out that is an essential technology for optimizing data performance.
-They receive and transmit one signal only.
+- They can not tap into the power of MIMO - or multiple in and multiple out, which is an essential technology for optimizing data performance.
+They receive and transmit only one signal.

-But in some cases, boosters may out perform an external antenna setup and may be worth having on board.
-Such as when you are very far from a tower or need to optimize upload performance for video broadcasting or large files.
+Despite these downsides, boosters may outperform an external antenna setup in niche situations and may be worth having in your arsenal.
+The most relevant use case is when you are very far from a tower or need more upload performance.

 Mobile Cellular Boosters for Data Internet Access in RVs & Boats